elmir132/security-overflow/README.md

 - [License](#license)

 ## Project Overview
-This project is a web vulnerability scanner designed to identify OWASP Top 10 vulnerabilities (e.g., SQL injections, XSS, CSRF) in web applications.
+This project, named **Security Overflow**, is a web vulnerability scanner designed to identify OWASP Top 10 vulnerabilities (e.g., SQL injections, XSS, CSRF) in web applications.
 It uses:
 - **Flask**: For the web framework and backend logic.
 - **Wapiti**: For general vulnerability scanning.
 - **SQLMap**: For detecting SQL injection vulnerabilities.